adriens/template-A3-A3-process-problem-solving/README.md

 gh issue create --title "📅 Setup a due date for each Milestone" --body "Setup a due date for each milestone" --label "PDCA:Plan" --milestone "Plan" gh issue pin 7

+gh issue create --title "🔂 Hansei : Reinvest what we learned on other problems" --body "Identify other problems that could benefit of this solution" --label "PDCA:Act" --milestone "Act"
 ```

 ### epub